 Here is the big question, do you really need cream of tartar for snickerdoodle cookies?
 The short answer?
 Yes.
 You do.
 Cream of tartar is the one ingredient that sets these apart from regular ol’ sugar cookies.
 Cream of tartar helps the cookies rise and add a slight tang to the already butter flavored cookie.

-- Make sure your ingredients are fresh.
+Make sure your ingredients are fresh.
 Cream of tartar, and other spices, can expire quicker than you think.
 Be sure to check the expiration date and use fresh spices for the best results.
 You can also chill your cookie dough for a more puffy cookie.

 For the cookie: